mintheinkhinemtk/Log-collection-to-Splunk-Using-Python-/README.md

-# Threat Intelligence Automation with VirusTotal & Splunk
+# Threat Intelligence Automation with ABUSEIPDB, VirusTotal & Splunk
 #Getting json api response from virustotal with the IP Addresses coming out of Abuseipdb API and gathering those json #response logs to Splunk using a script with Python